 Research

-We link our competences in the fields of cell biology, in vitro diagnostics, biotechnology and optical analytics internally with applications of our veterinary clinic, externally with needs of large and small companies.
-Our food testing laboratory also creates the interface for healthy food.
+We combine our expertise in the fields of cell biology, microbiology, in-vitro diagnostics, biotechnology and optical analysis with the veterinary expertise of our veterinary clinic, and externally with the specific innovation needs of small and medium-sized companies.
+The institute’s internal testing laboratory for food testing also provides an interface for the topic of “healthy nutrition”.

-As a business-oriented research institution in the Zuse community, we are the link between science and industry.
-Our application-oriented research and development of processes and products thus enables rapid implementation in the market.
+As a business-oriented research institution within the Zuse Association, we are a link between science and industry.
+Our application-oriented research and development of processes and products therefore enables rapid implementation on the market.

-An overview of, among other things, current investments andcurrent funding in research and consulting by the state of Thuringia can be found at the bottom of this page.
+An overview of current investments andcurrent funding in research and consulting by the state of Thuringia can be found at the bottom of this page.

 Biotechnology Division